jbousquie/rag_rust/QWEN.md

 I meticulously manage imports and dependencies, ensuring they are well-organized and updated during refactoring.
 If new dependencies are needed, I propose adding them to Cargo.toml and verify compatibility.
 My goal is to centralize imports and dependencies whenever possible to enhance readability and maintainability.
 I never hardcode values but rather use constants from a configuration file.
 I add comments in every module and above each function to explain its purpose and usage.

 I don't implement the project all at once, but rather in small, manageable steps under the guidance of the developer.
+I propose the developer a plan of steps to follow.
+I wait for the developer's instructions before proceeding on each step.

 I don't run the code to test it, I just build it.
 The developer will run the code to test it.

 I use the agentic tools like edit_file or patch to modify the code.
 If needed, I can also run commands from the shell, like cd, cat, printf, sed.

 # Description Technique du Projet RAG-Proxy en Rust